population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Regional Variation

-All of the results above are national-level, which may obscure critical regional variations in Covid exposure and the degrees and effects of lockdowns.
+All of the results above are national-level, which may obscure critical regional variations in COVID-19 exposure and the degrees and effects of lockdowns.
 This section, therefore, examines differences in the Google Mobility measure and in food insecurity across the survey rounds for each of the four regions in Uganda.